CredentialCompassJump to FAQ

 1. 1.
 Meet Florida eligibility requirements for Clinical and Counseling Psychologist licensure.

-4. 4.
-Submit your application to the FL Department of Education~Bureau of Teacher Certification.
+6. 6.
+Submit the application to FL Department of Education~Bureau of Teacher Certification and monitor board communications.

 Salary Insights in Florida